Zastrozzi: Reception

 The Gentleman's Magazine, regarded as the first literary magazine, published a favourable review of Zastrozzi in 1810: "A short, but well-told tale of horror, and, if we do not mistake, not from an ordinary pen.
 The story is so artfully conducted that the reader cannot easily anticipate the denouement."
 The Critical Review, a conservative journal with a "reactionary aesthetic agenda", on the other hand, called the main character Zastrozzi "one of the most savage and improbable demons that ever issued from a diseased brain."
 The reviewer dismissed the novella: "We know not when we have felt so much indignation as in the perusal of this execrable production.
 The author of it cannot be too severely reprobated.
 Not all his 'scintillated eyes,' his 'battling emotions,' his 'frigorific torpidity of despair'... ought to save him from infamy, and his volume from the flames."

 Zastrozzi was republished in 1839 in The Romancist and Novelist's Library: The Best Works of the Best Authors, Volume 1, No. 10, published in London by John Clements.

 The novel contains psychological and autobiographical components.
 Eustace Chesser, in Shelley and Zastrozzi (1965), analysed the novella as a complex psychological thriller: "When I first came across Zastrozzi I was immediately struck by its resemblance to the dream material with which every psychoanalyst is familiar.
 It was not a story told with the detachment of a professional writer for the entertainment of the public.
 Whatever the conscious intention of the young Shelley, he was in fact, writing for himself.
 He was opening the floodgates of the unconscious and allowing its fantasies to pour out unrestrainedly.
 He was betraying, unwittingly, the emotional problems that agitated his adolescent mind."

 Real experiences and actual people were projected on fictional events and characters.
 Subconscious conflicts are resolved in the writing process.
 Patrick Bridgwater, in Kafka, Gothic and Fairytale (2003), argued that the novella anticipated Franz Kafka's work in the twentieth century.

 Stylistically, the novella reveals several flaws.
 The most striking flaw is missing chapters, although some critics and editors have argued that Shelley intended this omission as a prank.
 At about one hundred pages, Zastrozzi is shorter than novel-length, which prevents a more thorough and complete development of the characters.
 In the middle sections of the novella, moreover, there is not enough variation in the setting.
-There is a primary focus on Verezzi and Matilda at the exclusion of the other characters and at the expense of the plot development.
+There is a primary focus on Verezzi and Matilda to the exclusion of the other characters and at the expense of the plot development.
 Shelley also experiments with word selection and structure which tends to slow down the flow of the story.